Taxpayers Paying For Mismanagement of Public Lands

 A few elite cattle companies (most family owned ranches have been cannibalized by corporate cattle conglomerates) have historic grazing permits that allow them to graze thousands of cattle every year on public lands in the American West.
 The U.S. government makes pennies on these permits–they would be worth a hundred times their value if auctioned every year on a public market.
 Plus, the cattle that make it to public lands are known to overgraze and damage the watersheds.
 Plus, these are the cattle that are driving the war on wolves and mustangs.
 As droughts worsen in most areas of the West, the cattle conglomerates don’t wan’t to share grass or water with mustangs and they would rather drive wolves back into extinction than lose one cow or calf (which they are compensated for when it happens).
 In addition, the threat of spreading disease from livestock to wildlife and from wildlife to livestock is immense.

 For example, the most frightening threat is prion disease–better known as mad cow disease and chronic wasting disease (CWD).
 CWD is ravaging deer, elk and moose across North America.
-The pathogen behind the disease (a prion) is highly transmissible and it incubates in the soil.
-Prions are in the blood, urine, saliva, milk and feces of infected animals.
+The pathogen behind the disease (a prion) is highly transmissible and it incubates in the soil and elsewhere in the environment.
+Prions are in the blood, urine, saliva, skin, milk and feces of infected animals.
 The likelihood that a cow can graze on public land and ingest prions from plants, soil and water is very high.
 The chance that a “mad cow” is on public land and will contaminate soil and water is equally plausible because we don’t test grazing (or milking) animals for the disease at all (and we test very few animals destined for slaughter).
 We can’t afford the status quo.

 Oil and Gas